 A trip to Hawaii is expensive, so most people are looking for extra ways to save a few dollars on a trip.
 That’s where Costco comes in: they offer Hawaii vacation packages that aren’t cheap but offer a good value for the money.

 To see just how much you can save, we priced out a one-week trip to Maui in October 2020, staying at the Westin Kaanapali.
-The total cost of the Costco vacation package is $3,877 for flights for four people, a hotel room and rental car.
+The total cost of the Costco vacation package is $3,877 for flights for four people, a hotel room and a rental car.

-As an addition to that rate, you also receive a $100 activity credit and a $199 Costco shop card.
+In addition to that rate, you also receive a $100 activity credit and a $199 Costco shop card.